uptonking/note4yaoo/lib-db-app-community-design.md

 - ## 💡 [Athens Research (YC W21) – Open-Source Roam Research | Hacker News_202103](https://news.ycombinator.com/item?id=26316793)
 - My only real reservation is that files are not in Markdown.
-- 👉🏻 The current **major difference between markdown-based and db-based apps is block references**.
-Over time, the difference will become significant as knowledge bases grow in size.
+- 👉🏻 **The current major difference between markdown-based and db-based apps is block references**.
+Over time, the difference will become significant as knowledge bases grow in size. 差别还在于同步
   - CSV -> Excel -> SQL -> Distributed Cloud DBs
   - Furthermore, our database supports data types, including numbers, dates, etc. I don't think any networked notetaking app has executed well on tables and non-string types.
 UX for tables is generally not great for markdown.
 - That should be true, but so far it is Roam with the biggest problems with performance, from 30+ seconds of loading each time you load/refresh tab to constant lags in normal usage for some users